Jane Campbell, Baroness Campbell of Surbiton: Personal life

-Campbell met her first husband, Graham Ingleson, at Hereward College; they married when she was 27 years old.
-He was a haemophiliac, and six weeks before the wedding they discovered that he had contracted HIV from a blood transfusion, from which he later died.
-She currently lives in Tolworth with her second husband Roger Symes, a businessman.
+Campbell met her first husband, Graham Ingleson, at Hereward College; they married in 1987 when she was 27 years old.
+He was a haemophiliac, and six weeks before the wedding they discovered that he had contracted HIV from a blood transfusion following a car accident in 1985, from which he later died in December 1993.
+In 2009 she lived in Tolworth with her second husband Roger Symes, a businessman.

 Because of her physical weakness Campbell requires help to do almost everything and needs a ventilator to help her breathe at night.
 She uses an electrically powered wheelchair and has a computer on which she types with one finger.
 As of 2009, she received a direct payment from the local authority for her care needs, which enabled her to employ five female carers to help her with the routine activities of daily living.